How to Compute the Probability of a Word: The Nuances of Mapping: Tokeniser-dependent Strategies

 \Cref{eq:eow_equivalence} follows from instantaneous decodability, as every sequence $\subwords \in \subwordschosen\circ\vocab^*$ maps back to $\words \circ \lexicon^*$. \Cref{eq:prob_eow_tokeniser} then follows from a simple application of \cref{lemma:probability_word_from_lm,lemma:chain_rule}:

-Notably, \cref{eq:prob_eow_tokeniser} is fairly straightforward and is the way in which most NLP practioners would compute a word's probability.
+Notably, \cref{eq:prob_eow_tokeniser} is fairly straightforward and is how most NLP practitioners would compute a word's probability.
 In the next section, however, we see that it would not compute the correct probabilities if using \bow-marking tokenisers.